Blood Is Not a Blueprint

 So when the “real mum” phrasing arose, I would interject - "birth mum,"

 Others celebrated with delight the discovery of my "real mum."
-Was my mum who raised me a fake?
+Was my mum, who raised me, a fake?
 Was adoption second-rate compared to a direct genetic link?
 Was there any cause for celebration?

 Yes, this woman had borne the pain of childbirth, borne the stigma of illegitimacy, and had the moral strength to call the adoption agency.
 For this, I am grateful.
 But there is no issue with my "real mum."
 That title was earned in those 24 years.
-Thus, I wondered why they put Joni Mitchell and her daughter on the magazine cover.
-Where was the woman who raised the daughter?
-How could they relegate her to the back pages?

 Over thirty years after meeting my blood mother, I flew out to say goodbye to Julie.
 Her daughter and my half-sister had said she was not well.
 And so I just booked a room at a hotel ten minutes from the hospital and walked in unannounced.
-It was Edmonton, cold, the wind bitter; I had forgotten gloves and pushed my hands deep into my pockets.
-It brought me back to the night my mum, my real mum who raised me had died; I remembered a similar lonely walk in the cold Minnesota winter.
+It was in Edmonton, cold, with the wind bitter; I had forgotten my gloves and pushed my hands deep into my pockets.
+It brought me back to the night my mum, my real mum who raised me, had died; I remembered a similar lonely walk in the cold Minnesota winter.

 But this night, Julie was chipper, treating me more like the neighbour stopping by for a coffee than the long-lost son coming to say final goodbyes.
 No needless melodrama.